 #3 – E-wallets for ‘lifestyle’

 This is probably the biggest e-wallet category.
 There are maybe 15 or more positioning itself to be lifestyle e-wallets for Malaysians.
-Leaders in this category:
+Some e-wallets which belong in this category:

 - GoPayz by Umobile (also provides micro-insurance, currency exchange, remittance, zakat payment etc) (I’m confused by Umobile’s strategy and this range of services tbh)